🇮🇳

 5. Which of the following statement is not correct.

-C. All the cells and tissue are directly bathed in blood in body cavity sinus.
+C. All the cells and tissue are directly bathed in blood in body cavity sinus in open circulatory system.

 D. A single opening in digestive system form incomplete digestive system.